brontosaurusrex/brontosaurusrex.github.io/bash.md

 Note: Actually just using 'exit' should be enough, as it returns the status value of previous command (exit equals to exit $?).

     cd /some/path || exit 1

+Or do it on a more global level with

+    set -e # script will from now on exit on 1st error

 This will ensure that script doesn't continue if dir doesn't exist.
 Another way might be: